tiket-dev/slate/source/includes/_b_getting_api_key.md

 * PG development : [sandbox.tiket.com](http://sandbox.tiket.com)
 * PG production : [www.tiket.com](https://www.tiket.com)

-Both might have different content, so please don’t compare the contect from the **sandbox** data with the real data at api.tiket.com/www.tiket.com.
+Both might have different content, so please don’t compare the content from the **sandbox** data with the real data at api.tiket.com/www.tiket.com.

+IMPORTANT NOTE : To start development, please create an account at http://sandbox.tiket.com/affiliate first to get a development server account.
+Your first secret key will be generated there on partner dashboard API section.
+After finishing UAT tests, your development secret key could be leveraged to production state on Tiket.com.

 ```http